tofuutils/tofuenv/README.md

 ### tofuenv uninstall &lt;version>

-Uninstall a specific version of Terraform
+Uninstall a specific version of OpenTofu
 `latest` is a syntax to uninstall latest version `latest:<regex>` is a syntax to uninstall latest version matching regex (used by grep -e)